 2) Being able to call your bookings for questions that can’t be answered on their websites.

 A good app to download is:

 Essential 6: The Weather

-I can attest to planning everything and just a couple of days before the trip was to occur, a hurricane is to hit the area.
+I can attest to planning everything and just a couple of days before the trip was to occur, a hurricane hit the area.
 This is where another essential comes later.
-You may not be to predict everything all the time, but a good tool to explore the current weather and local forecast is weather.com or weather underground
+You may not be to predict everything all the time, but two good tools to explore the current weather and local forecast is weather.com or weather underground

 Essential 7: Travel or Trip Insurance